phpstan/phpstan/website/src/_posts/phpstan-0-9-a-huge-leap-forward.md

 PHPStan is in a unique position of knowing the type of each variable so it can do advanced analysis of what code can be safely deleted.
 In 0.9, it's now able to detect:

 - Always false/always true calls to type-checking functions like `is_int`, `is_bool`, `is_array`.
-- Always false/always true occurences of `instanceof` with incompatible types and unknown classes on the right side.
+- Always false/always true occurrences of `instanceof` with incompatible types and unknown classes on the right side.
 - Always false comparison of different types on both sides of `===`and `!==`operators.
 - Variables in `isset()` that can never be defined, or they're always defined and non-nullable.
 This is especially useful if you use it for checking whether an array contains a specific key.
 Call to`isset($foo['key'])`might hide the fact that `$foo`does not exist at all, but PHPStan can tell you about it.